 Ans: Superstitions are the set of beliefs that certain events or things bring good or bad luck.
-Black cats, broken mirrors, and the number 13 are some common superstitions.
+Black cats, broken mirrors and number 13 are some common superstitions.

-Q.12: How did thrifty housewives\ past women of the past preserve food in the past?
+Q.12: How did thrifty housewives preserve food in the past?

-Ans: Thrifty housewives \ past women preserved their home-grown vegetables and fruits by canning, pickling, slating, drying, and freezing.
+Ans: Thrifty housewives preserved their home-grown vegetables and fruits by canning, pickling, or drying them for use during the cold weather.
+Meats were preserved by salting and drying or by freezing.